Rahmaaaan/WeirdNameGenerator/README.md

 5. Create a pull request on the main repository.
 Please follow the project's coding guidelines and maintain a clean commit history.

+## License

+This website is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

 If you have any questions or feedback, feel free to reach out to us at therahman14@gmail.com.
 We're excited to hear from you and make this project even better!